Vedarth1/RBAC/README.md

 - Frontend: React.js (with Vite as the build tool)
 - Database: Mongodb
 - ORM: Mongoose

+## To access admin use

+- Email: admin@gmail.com
+- password: admin

 ## Run Locally

 Clone the project